nic-dgl104-winter-2024/rrj-mijuanmontalvo/README.md

 - In the "Prototype.js" file add the example code of the prototype pattern for javascrip

 Currently the Pull Request #76 is open

+Within [issue #26](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/26) make a comment in which I reported on the loading of pull request #76